simeononsecurity/simeononsecurity.ch/content/articles/nist-cybersecurity-framework-vs-iso-27001/index.en.md

 3. **Implement the chosen components**: After the risk management plan has been developed, the organization can begin implementing the chosen components of the framework.
 This may involve the implementation of new technologies, policies, and procedures.

-4. **Evaluate the effectiveness of the framework periodically**: It's essential to evaluate the effectiveness of the framework periodically to ensure that it is still relevant and effective.
+4. **Evaluate the effectiveness of the framework periodically**: You need to evaluate the effectiveness of the framework periodically to ensure that it is still relevant and effective.
 This evaluation should include a review of the organization's cybersecurity posture, identification of potential threats and vulnerabilities, and a plan to mitigate those risks.

 #### Steps to Implement ISO 27001